Tim-Liam-Hill/SimpleWebBrowser/note.md

 This CSS parser will need a lot of test cases, thankfully we have a testing framework set up already.

+So here's the thing: we can either make our DFA verbose or we can keep it simple but have the function that uses the DFA be verbose.
+That is to say: if we have our states representing the descendant selector, those states also need to keep track of psuedo-elements, psuedo-class and attributes.
+This is true for all combinators and this ends up creating a fair few number of states (which is par for the course for DFA's I suppose).

+I think I will stick with this approach since 1. it is more theoretical and 2.
+I think its okay.

+[ # . > , " " ~ : + @

+I think there is a way to simplyfy things actually.
+What is the solution you ask?
+Why, its use ANOTHER PARSER!!!!

+Each combinator is basically going to be extracting 'base' tags and these base tags can have attributes, pseudo elements and pseudo classes.
+Why not bundle that into a new parser? this means that we only have to write the parsing states for 'base' tags once instead of for each combinator.

+Sometimes it is difficult being so smart.
+Naming things is still hard, but that is difficult regardless of how smart you are.

+While we are at this, we can make a base class for all selectors to implement since that feels really obvious to do.

 ----

 6.4 -> In progress